gitlabhq/gitlab-runner/docs/executors/docker.md

 So, in order to access your database service you have to connect to the host named `mysql` instead of a socket or `localhost`.

+If needed, you can [assign an alias](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#available-settings-for-services) to each service.

 ## Define image and services from `.gitlab-ci.yml`

 You can simply define an image that will be used for all jobs and a list of